 I have assigned “root” for the

 folderID variable.
 With this, the uploaded files are uploaded to the root of your Google Drive.
-To upload the file to another folder, you should replace the “root” with folder ID.
+To upload the file to another folder, you should replace the “root” with the folder ID.

-sheetName variable, you should assign the name of the sheet (tab) that the records to be saved.
+sheetName variable, you should assign the name of the sheet (tab) that the records are to be saved.
 In this example, the tab name is “Data”.

 The function doGet() creates the HTML page using Index.html file.